-Color-coding is used both on the outer sheathing of bundled electrical cables, and also on the individual conduction wires within cables or inside conduit.
+Color coding is used both on the outer sheathing of bundled electrical cables and on the individual conduction wires within cables or inside conduit.
 Understanding this color coding can help you identify what the wiring is used for and helps maintain consistency within an electrical system.

 Cable coloring relates to the size of the wires inside the cable and the cable's amperage rating.
 For example, white-sheathed NM cable is used for 15-amp circuits, while yellow NM cable is rated for 20-amp circuits.

 The coloring on individual conducting wires usually does not indicate a size or rating but rather the standard or preferred use of the wire.
 For example, black and red wires typically are used for current-carrying or "hot" connections, and white wires usually are grounded "neutral" conductors.
 Green-insulated wires and bare copper wires are used for grounding wires.

 04 of 09